binsync/libbs/README.md

 deci = DecompilerInterface.discover(force_decompiler="ghidra", headless=True)
 ```

-In the case of decompilers that don't have a native python library for working with, like Ghidra and IDA, you will to
-tell libbs where the headless binary path exists.
-This can be passed through either `headless_dec_path` flag, or
-through your environment.
-For Ghidra this would be: `GHIDRA_HEADLESS_PATH`.
+In the case of Ghidra, you must have the environment variable `GHIDRA_HEADLESS_PATH` set to the path of the Ghidra
+headless binary.
+This is usually `ghidraRun` or `ghidraHeadlessAnalyzer`.

 ### Artifact Access Caveats
 In designing the dictionaries that contain all Artifacts in a decompiler, we had a clash between ease-of-use and speed.